shefalishr95/Information-extraction-using-Natural-Language-Processing/README.md

 # What made you happy?
 An analysis of common actions linked to happy moments
-### This project was completed individually as a part of the Applied Data Science course @ Columbia University.

 > *"Happiness is not something ready-made.
 It comes from your own actions"* - Dalai Lama